oSoc19/opt-hopper-frontend/README.md

 •	Frontend part

-On your computer make a new directory such as « hooper-projectFront » then clone the repository.
+On your computer make a new directory such as « hopper-projectFront » then clone the repository.
 Git clone https://github.com/oSoc19/opt-hopper-frontend.git

 •	Backend part

-On your computer make a new directory such as « hooper-projectBack » then clone the repository.
+On your computer make a new directory such as « hopper-projectBack » then clone the repository.

 Git clone https://github.com/anyways-open/itinero-transit-server.git